ELIZABETH ALARCÓN - FEATURED IMAGE - 7 Ways You're Wasting Money in Your Small Business

 One of my favorite quotes relates to this: “If you do what you've always done, you'll get what you've always gotten.”

-So instead of continuing down your current path and doing things the way you've always done, take a few minutes to review your processes and figure out where some inefficiencies or redundancies can be eliminated.
-Then go ahead and improve them.
+So, instead of continuing down your current path and doing things the way you've always done, take a few minutes to review your processes and figure out where some inefficiencies or redundancies can be eliminated.
+Then, go ahead and improve them.

 For example, if you're constantly writing new emails to customers with similar questions – because your FAQs aren't working properly – then set up an automated email sequence using an email marketing tool like ActiveCampaign or MailerLite so that each customer gets relevant information within hours of signing up for your subscription program instead of days or weeks later after you have personally responded to their individual question!
 See how this process saves both time AND money?